fundiprotocol/FundiFactoryFoundryStarterKit/README.md

-> **IMPORTANT:** \_This repo is a work in progress, and contracts have not been audited and only accessible on Ethereum/Base Sepolia until completed audit and mainnet deployment.
+> **IMPORTANT:** \_This repo is a work in progress, and contracts only accessible on Base Sepolia until mainnet deployment.
 Use with your own risk

 # Fundi Factory Overview